OpenTTD/OpenTTD/CONTRIBUTING.md

 ## Feature requests

-FEATURE REQUESTS ARE MOST LIKELY TO BE CLOSED, I WILL WRITE HOW AND WHY.

-We also use a new policy in regards to closing issues; keeping issues around with "a good idea" or "not really a bug but we should maybe fix it" turns out to have the reversed effect: nobody looks at it anymore.
-Although we really appreciate feedback and ideas, we will close enhancement requests that we don't expect to fulfill in the next year.
-Also bugs that are not really bugs but feature requests, are much more likely to be closed with the message: "we are going to pass on this one; thank you though".
-Many of those ideas etc do have a place on the forums; and if enough people like it, someone will stand up and make it :) We just don't want the Issue Tracker to become a huge sinkhole of endless ideas nobody is going to do anything with.

-¿¿ LIST OF KNOWN FEATURES THAT IDEALLY WOULD BE BETTER (RV OVERTAKING ETC) ??

 Before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.
+This means don't request for a solution, but describe the problem you see and how/why you think it should be fixed.

+FEATURE REQUESTS ARE MOST LIKELY TO BE CLOSED, I WILL WRITE HOW AND WHY.

+LEAVE SOME TEXT ABOUT SMALL TRIVIAL STUFF OR SOMETHING; JUST NOTHING HUGE AND BIG

+For feature request we have a strict policy.
+Keeping issues around with "a good idea" or "not really a bug but we should maybe fix it" turns out to have the reversed effect: nobody looks at it anymore.
+Although we really appreciate feedback and ideas, we will close feature requests that we don't expect to fulfill in the next year.
+Many of those ideas etc do have a place on the [forums](https://www.tt-forums.net); and if enough people like it, someone will stand up and make it.

+¿¿ LIST OF KNOWN FEATURES THAT IDEALLY WOULD BE BETTER (RV OVERTAKING ETC) ??

 IRC IS BEST EH?
+YES AND NO. FEATURE REQUESTS WITH CLEAR USECASES ARE SUPER WELCOME

 ## Pull requests